-Prior to the completion of the Spin-Off, we expect to enter into indemnification agreements with all of the members of our Board of Directors and Executive Management that provide them and certain of their affiliated parties with additional indemnification and related rights.
+Prior to the completion of the Spin-off, we expect to enter into indemnification agreements with all of the members of our Board of Directors and Executive Management that provide them and their heirs, executors and administrators with additional indemnification and related rights.
 See "Description of Share Capital and New Articles-Indemnification of Directors and Officers."